Join our group at UTokyo!

 Interns / Research Students

-I usually don't accept interns or research students at the University of Tokyo, with a few exceptions (such as Embassy track of MEXT scholarship or opportunities for already admitted students who is waiting to enroll).
+I usually don't accept interns or research students at the University of Tokyo, with a few exceptions (such as Embassy track of MEXT scholarship, opportunities for already admitted students who is waiting to enroll, or students with concrete ideas to extend or build upon our previous work).

 However for 1st–3rd year undergraduates, I may have the chance to mentor students in Japanese universities through the RIKEN-AIP Undergraduate Research Program (PI: Prof. Masashi Sugiyama, Imperfect Information Learning Team, Nihonbashi Office).
 See Japanese official guide.